brookshelley/brookshelley.github.com/_drafts/2019-11-31-media-diet.md

 ## Books

+**The Infinite Wait** -- Julia Wertz

+My friend Jenny recommended this one a while ago, and I finally got around to reading it.
+I couldn’t put it down.
+It’s hilarious, sad, and very close to home.
+I’d never heard of Wertz until now, but I plan to immediately buy all her comics.

 **The Future of Another Timeline** — Annalee Newitz

 Wow.
 This book was a triumph, and seriously seals Newitz as a scifi master.
 I only wish I could explore this world for longer.
 A perfect blend of history, speculation, and feminism—this book imagines a world in which collective action is possible deep into the past.
 Dang.